Johnny Tremain

 As Johnny is creating a silver basin for the wealthy merchant John Hancock, Dove plays a joke on Johnny that was intended to be harmless but humbling.
 Dove hands Johnny a cracked crucible but the prank goes wrong and Johnny's hand is left deformed.
 No longer able to work as a silversmith, Johnny Tremain goes from the pride of the Lapham house to the burden.
 Mrs. Lapham forbids Johnny from marrying Cilla and complains of having to house and feed him.

-In search of a new trade, Johnny comes across a print shop where a Whig newspaper, the Boston Observer is published.
+In search of a new trade, Johnny comes across a print shop where a Whig newspaper, the Boston Observer, is published.
 Johnny is intrigued by Rab Silsbee, the nephew and apprentice of the owner Mr. Lorne.
 After Johnny tells the story of his accident Rab promises to give Johnny a job delivering newspapers if Johnny can find no better work.

 In desperation, Johnny approaches Jonathan Lyte and produces the silver cup as evidence that they are related.
-However Jonathan Lyte accuses Johnny of stealing it and has him arrested.
+However, Jonathan Lyte accuses Johnny of stealing it and has him arrested.
 With the assistance of Rab and Cilla, Johnny is cleared of the charges in court.
 After this Jonathan Lyte then steals the cup after Johnny tries to sell it to him.
 At this point Johnny takes up the offer of delivering newspapers for Mr. Lorne.

 Through delivering the Boston Observer, Johnny becomes acquainted with key members of Boston politics and turns into an enthusiastic Whig supporter.
 The Lornes treat Johnny like he is one of the family and Johnny is soon doing tasks for the Whigs of Boston.
 He also takes part in the Boston Tea Party, where a group of Boston citizens board English merchant ships and throw the tea overboard, in protest of the tax England was imposing on the tea.
 "No taxation without representation!" was the cry of the citizens.